 Under the Directors' DSU Plan, directors can elect to receive credit for their annual cash retainer in a notional account of DSUs in lieu of cash.
-Hydro One's Board of Directors may also determine from time to time that special circumstances exist that would reasonably justify the grant of DSUs to a director as compensation in addition to any regular
+Hydro One's Board of Directors may also determine from time to time that special circumstances exist that would reasonably justify the grant of DSUs to a director as compensation in addition to any regular retainer or fee to which the director is entitled.
+Each DSU represents a unit with an underlying value equivalent to the value of one common share of the Company and is entitled to accrue common share dividend equivalents in the form of additional DSUs at the time dividends are paid, subsequent to declaration by Hydro One's Board of Directors.

-A summary of DSU awards activity under the Directors' DSU Plan during the years ended December 31, 2022 and 2021 is presented below:
+A summary of DSU awards activity under the Directors' DSU Plan during the years ended December 31, 2023 and 2022 is presented below:

-Year ended December 31 (number of DSUs) 2022 2021
+Year ended December 31 (number of DSUs) 2023 2022

-DSUs outstanding - beginning 80,813 65,240
+DSUs outstanding - beginning 99,939 80,813

-Granted 19,126 20,888
+Granted 32,729 19,126

-Settled (5,315)
+Settled (38,044)

-DSUs outstanding - ending 99,939 80,813
+DSUs outstanding - ending 94,624 99,939

-For the year ended December 31, 2022, an expense of \$1 million (2021 -\$1 million) was recognized in earnings with respect to the Directors' DSU Plan.
-At December 31, 2022, a liability of \$4 million (2021 - \$3 million) related to Directors' DSUs has been recorded at the closing price of the Company's common shares of \$36.27.
+For the year ended December 31, 2023, an expense of \$1 million (2022 - \$1 million) was recognized in earnings with respect to the Directors' DSU Plan.
+At December 31, 2023, a liability of \$4 million (2022 - \$4 million) related to Directors' DSUs has been recorded at the closing price of the Company's common shares of \$39.70.
 This liability is included in other long-term liabilities on the consolidated balance sheets.